awslabs/ec2-spot-workshops/content/rendering-with-batch/monitor/optional_fis.md

 echo "FIS Template ID: ${FIS_TEMPLATE}"
 ```

-{{% notice warning %}}
-You should wait until the AWS Batch job has around 50 - 75 succeeded Jobs before starting the FIS Experiment.
-This allows time to ensure Jobs are running on EC2 Spot instances.
-{{% /notice %}}

 Execute this command to start the FIS experiment from the template.
+You can run this command several times during the AWS Batch run to simulate multiple Spot Interruptions.

 ```
 export FIS_EXPERIMENT=$(aws fis start-experiment --experiment-template-id ${FIS_TEMPLATE} | jq -r '.experiment.id')